ericraymundrex/Vlab/8_Steady state and dynamic response of Primary Automatic Load Frequency Control (ALFC) of single area power system/round-template/experiment/theory.md

 1. control the system frequency
 2. control the inter-state real power
 3. share the load among the operated synchronous generating units based on their regulation.
 #### The input signal of primary ALFC is the frequency deviation ∆f of power system obtained in Energy management center.
-These error signals ∆f is amplified and transformed to a real power signal, that controls the steam/water inlet at the turbines of thermal/hydro synchronous generators.
+These error signals ∆f is amplified and transformed to a real power signal, that controls the steam/water inlet at the turbines of thermal/hydro synchronous generators [4].
 <br>

 ### CONCEPT<br>